Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Generalized Harmonic maps into -manifolds.

-where we have used in the last line $T_{|\hor\times\hor}^v=\Phi$ (see proposition~\ref{dec-Tv}).
-We conclude by using proposition~\ref{V^2H-Tv}.
-This completes the proof. $\square$ \begin{prop} Let $\pi\colon (N,h)\mapsto (M,g)$ be a Riemannian submersion, with the same notations and definitions as in the previous proposition.
+Moreover, this equation still holds if we replace $D^g$ by any metric connection $\nabla^M$ on $M$, since then $\widetilde {(D^g -\nabla^M)}$ is a horizontal trilinear form. \end{rmk} \begin{prop} Let $\pi\colon (N,h)\mapsto (M,g)$ be a Riemannian submersion, with the same notations and definitions as in the previous proposition.
 Let us suppose that some metric connection $\nabla^c$ on $\ver$ is given, and denote by $T^c$ its vertical connection.\\ Then the vertical component of the Levi-Civita connection on $N$ is given by

 where

 \end{prop} \textbf{Proof.} Let us set $S^\ver(A,B)=q(D_A B) - \nabla_A^c(qB)$ for all $A,B\in \mal C(TN)$, this defines a element $S^\ver\in \mal C(T^*N\otimes T^*N\otimes \ver$.
 Then let $A,B\in TN$ and $V\in \ver$, and let us extend these to vector fields, denoted by the same notations, such that the horizontal components of these extension are projectible: there exist vector fields $\Bar A,\Bar B$ on $M$ such that